 It's a condo with no table in the kitchen just appliances and floor space.
 The cabinets are washed oak, the appliances are bisque and the countertops are grey with some mixture of beige.
 I am planning on opening up the space to add some light but keeping all the above.
 What would be a nice color to make the room look new?
 It opens up into the dining area and living room that has beautiful sea green drapes that really make the room.
 What color should I paint the living room too?
 Something different from the kitchen, but something that would tie them both together

 What "color" of gray are your counters? (there are many) If it is one that you find attractive try to match the family it is in, either lighter or deeper.
-If it is a good one, that could also be used in the other area in just another intensity.
-If it is "right", the turquoise drapes could be a real wow with it.

 I loved this red wall for a while, and now am tired of it.
 I am having a pantry installed and thought it would be a good time now to paint while waiting for the doors to dry.
 I would like a color to paint the living room and kitchen so that the rooms will flow together.
 As you can see, I have an abundance of woodwork and I have a hard time choosing wall paint colors.

 I have open concept living, dining room, and kitchen.
 My cabinets are coffee toffee.
 I have a burgundy side bar cabinet in the dining room, black fireplace and console TV stand in the living room, with a rust carmel color sofa.
-What would be a nice paint to tie it all together?
-Help!

 My family room is open to the kitchen with a bar counter between both rooms.
 The kitchen color in green sage.
 What color should I paint the family room?
 I removed the shelf along the white wall and I'm mounting a flat 55 inch TV.
 I changed the kitchen swags to white linen.